gisquick/gisquick-doc/user-manual/publishing.rst

 **STAGED**, after publishing it is marked as **PUBLISHED**.

 .. note:: Project name may or may not be the same as project title.
-Unlike the project name, the project title can be changed in this **General** section of Gisquick web interace.
+Unlike the project name, the project title can be changed in this **General** section of Gisquick web interface.

 --screenshot cervene PUBLISH + staged/published + MAP

-The button ``MAP`` gets user to the published web map.
+The button ``MAP`` gets user to the published web map interface.

 See section :ref:`Setting up the project <setting-up-project>` for further information about all the possible settings of a project you are publishing.
 These settings can be changed before the